List of African Presidents With Unique Dress Codes

 Nigeria's Bola Tinubu

 The 73-year-old president of the West African country likes his flowing, wide-sleeved attire, traditionally worn by Nigerian men.
-The attire is known as Agbada, among the Yoruba community, the same tribe from which President Tinubu came.
+The attire is known as "Agbada", among the Yoruba community, the same tribe from which President Tinubu came.

-The attire is also popular among the Hausa community, and a similar outfit is called "Babbar riga".
+The attire is also popular among the Hausa community, and a similar outfit is called "Baban riga".
 Tinubu also has a unique cap as his identity, which has been adopted by many of his supporters.

 The unique dressing of President Bola Tinubu is the Agbada and his cap.